Duke University, J.D., 1991

 Since 1999, represented Duke Energy Corporation and its affiliates in a variety of corporate financings and other matters.
-Recent financings include several $1 billion bridge credit facilities and a $7.5 billion master credit facility.
+In the last two years, financings include several $1 billion bridge credit facilities and an $8 billion master credit facility.

 Since 2008, represented Alliance One International, Inc., a publicly held global leaf tobacco merchant, in connection with its credit needs and various other matters.
 Credit needs are global in nature with financings in more than 15 different countries and which range from $5 million to $1 billion.
-Examples of recent financings include a $1.025 billion refinancing with a first lien syndicated credit facility and second lien debt issued under Rule 144A, and financings in Africa exceeding $500 million in aggregate.
+Examples of recent financings include a $1.025 billion refinancing with a first lien syndicated credit facility and second lien debt issued under Rule 144A, a $335 million ABL credit facility and a 144A issuance for refinancing first lien debt, and financings in Africa exceeding $1 billion in aggregate.

-Since 2012, represented large health care company headquartered in Germany with U.S. operations based in Boston in connection with making debt and equity investments, as lender and investor, exceeding $800 million in aggregate.
+Since 2012, represented large health care company headquartered in Germany with U.S. operations based in Boston in connection with making debt and equity investments, as lender and investor, exceeding $1.1 billion in aggregate.

-Represented a vegetable canning company in connection with a $165 million first-lien asset-based credit facility and a $57 million second-lien credit facility, subsequent iterations of such financing and DIP financing.
+Represented a vegetable canning company in connection with a $165 million first-lien asset-based credit facility and a $57 million second-lien credit facility, subsequent iterations of such financing and a related DIP financing.

-Represented a textile company in connection with the financing for an ESOP recapitalization, including a $70 million senior secured credit facility, two tranches of mid-term and long-term subordinated debt, and the ESOP debt.
+Represented a textile company in connection with the financing for an ESOP recapitalization, including a $70 million senior secured credit facility, tranches of midterm and long-term subordinated debt, and the ESOP debt.

 From 1991 until around 2000, represented lenders (including the predecessors to Wells Fargo and Bank of America) in a variety of syndicated financings, ranging in size from $35 to $750 million, with a focus on leveraged finance.